videojs/video.js/docs/api.md

 ### duration()
   Returns the length in time of the video in seconds.
-Note: The video must have started loading before the duration can be known.
+NOTE: The video must have started loading before the duration can be known, and in the case of Flash, may not be known until the video starts playing.
   Example:

     var howLongIsThis = myPlayer.duration();

 ### buffered()
-  Returns a [TimeRange](http://videojs.com/docs/timerange.html) with sections of the video that have been downloaded.
+  Returns a [TimeRange](http://videojs.com/docs/glossary.html#timerange) with sections of the video that have been downloaded.
 If you just want the percent of the video that's been downloaded, use bufferedPercent.
   Example:

     var whatHasBeenBuffered = myPlayer.buffered();